plepe/boundingbox/README.md

 Find the full documentation in the [jsdoc](https://www.openstreetbrowser.org/docs/boundingbox/BoundingBox.html).
 You can re-generate the documentation with `npm run doc`.

 # Tests
-To run tests with nodejs, just call `./run_tests`
+To run tests with nodejs, just call `npm run test`

-To run tests in a browser, call `./run_tests` first, which will create `all_tests.js` and then open the file `test.html` in your favorite browser.
+To run tests in a browser, call `npm run build-test` or `npm run watch-test` (with debug symbols; listening for changes and auto-recompile) first (which will create `all_tests.js`) and then open the file `test.html` in your favorite browser.